Adonpm/Airfoil-Self-Noise-Regression/README.md

 Usage

-Data Exploration and Model Training: Use the Jupyter notebooks in the notebooks/ directory to explore the data and train machine learning models.
+Data Exploration and Model Training

+Use the Jupyter notebooks in the notebooks/ directory to explore the data and train machine learning models.
+We evaluated several algorithms, including Linear Regression, Decision Tree, Elastic Net, Ridge Regression, and Random Forest, to determine the best model based on accuracy scores.
+The Random Forest model was selected as the best-fit model due to its superior performance.

+Model Deployment

-Model Deployment: The Flask application in the app/ directory can be used to deploy the trained model as an API.
+The Flask application in the app.py file can be used to deploy the trained model as an API.
 Run the application using:

 python app.py

+API Usage

-API Usage: Send a POST request to the /predict_api endpoint with the required input features to get predictions.
+Send a POST request to the /predict_api endpoint with the required input features to get predictions.

 Contributing